 Brain injuries are frightening; there’s no doubt about that.
 Treating the brain is challenging, and healing is unpredictable.
 What we do know, however, is that brain cells need oxygen to survive and to function properly.
 Brain trauma disrupts the flow of oxygen to the parts of the brain that have been damaged.
 And this can lead to cell damage and dysfunction.

-Recent studies are starting to show that there can be positive outcomes from HBOT treatment for traumatic brain injury, toxic brain injuries, and decompression sickness.
+Recent studies show that there can be positive outcomes from HBOT treatment for traumatic brain injury, toxic brain injuries, and decompression sickness.
 Its appeal is that it is non-invasive and benefits the whole body, not just the brain.

 Hyperbaric chamber therapy delivers pressurized 100% oxygen directly to the blood cells, plasma, cerebrospinal fluid, bones, and lymph nodes.
 This treatment not only speeds up the body’s healing process, but it also enhances the white blood cells’ ability to fight infections and promotes the development of new blood vessels.
 This means it can help build new connective tissue and can improve organ function.